UMBCvision/CompRess/Readme.md

 [comment]: <>  (📋Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...)

 ## Training

+Our code is based on unofficial implementation of Moco from [here](https://github.com/HobbitLong/CMC)

 To train the student(s) using cached teachers in the paper, run this command: